 To further protect your accounts, we have enhanced our security with Multi-Factor Authentication.
 Additional security features include:

 In addition to online security, we have taken steps to limit information on members’ statements.
-We also have in place a Falcon credit/debit card monitoring service that alerts members to suspicious activity on their credit/debit cards.
+We also have in place a Defense Edge credit/debit card monitoring service that alerts members to suspicious activity on their credit/debit cards.

 If your ATM/debit/contactless or credit card is lost or stolen please report it immediately by calling the lost/stolen hotline.